jareksedy/WebOSClient/README.md

 ### Swift Package Manager

-Adding WebOSClient as a dependency is as easy as adding it to the dependencies value of your Package.swift.
+To add WebOSClient as a dependency, include it in the dependencies value of your Package.swift:

 ```swift
 dependencies: [